 - Keep your engine tuned properly.
-Checking spark plugs, oxygen sensors, air filters, hoses, and belts are a few examples of maintenance that can save you up to 165 gallons of gas per year, resulting in potential savings of $380.
+Checking spark plugs, oxygen sensors, air filters, hoses, and belts are a few examples of maintenance that can save you up to 165 gallons of gas per year, resulting in potential savings of over $400.

 - Check the tires.
 Have your wheels aligned and keep your tires properly inflated.
 Low tire pressure wastes over two million gallons of gasoline in the United States every day.